 The following steps may help reduce the risks from exposure to blue light:

 When using a device that emits blue light, stop every 20 minutes.
 Try focusing on objects that are around 20 feet away.
 Study those objects for 20 seconds before returning to screen time.

 Eye drops and room humidifiers can help keep your eyes from becoming too dry and irritated while using devices.

 Squinting at screens for extended periods is not healthy for your eyes.

 If you need prescription eyeglasses to correct your vision, make sure you wear the right prescription suitable for the distance between your eyes and the screen.
 This is ideally arm’s length away.
 Most glasses are designed for longer distances.

-To lessen the risk of eye strain and sleep issues, try setting your screens to a night shift setting.
+To lessen the risk of eye strain and sleep issues, try setting your screens to a night shift setting or dark mode.
 The night shift setting typically uses warmer tones.

 You can buy blue light filters such as screens for your computer screen when working at night.
 These filters can reduce the glare from your screen.12

 Blue light filtering screens can block blue light by up to 30 to 60 percent.
 However, it’s not clear if blocking blue light helps improve the sleep-wake cycle for those who use back-lit screens before bed.

 Blue light blocking glasses contain lenses designed to reduce the blue light that reaches the eyes.